freebsd/freebsd-quarterly/2020q2/kde.md

 - Restored a patch that closes down a remote TCP held by X11 applications that use the ICE library.
 Thanks to Colin Percival for reporting it.
-  It went missing in one of the port updates, but now rhe patch has now been upstreamed.
+  It went missing in one of the port updates.
+To prevent this in the future, the patch has been upstreamed.
 PR 229772.
 - Chased KDE-adjacent software like CMake, Cutelyst, Latte-dock and Nheko through new releases.
 In particular CMake takes a lot of effort every time because it is a build-time dependency of over 2000 ports.
 - graphics/poppler was updated to the latest upstream release.
 This is a low-level dependency for many document-viewing applications, and like CMake requires chasing a lot of other software.
+  Poppler is one of the components shared between various software stacks (and "desktop environments") under the desktop@ group, in which kde@ participates.
 - KDE Frameworks release like clockwork, reaching KDE Frameworks 5.70 mid-may.
 - KDE Applications -- the KDE release service, really, which delivers libraries, applications, and add-ons -- had one large release,